mekty2012/Deep-Learning-Theory/Others.md

 Show that linear model with batch normalization converges to a uniform margin classifier, and two-layer single filter linear CNN also converges towards patch-wise uniform margin.

-### Understanding Generalization in the Interpolation Regime using teh Rate Function
+### Understanding Generalization in the Interpolation Regime using the Rate Function

 <https://www.arxiv.org/abs/2306.10947>